SyedOwaisAhmed222/SyedOwaisAhmed222/README.md

-- 👋 Hi, I’m @SyedOwaisAhmed222
+- 👋 Hi, I’m Syed Owais Ahmed
-- 👀 I’m interested in learning Algorithms, Data Structures, Blockchain Development
+- 👀 I’m interested in learning Data Structures, Algorithms, JavaScript Backend Frameworks
-- 🌱 I’m currently learning Solidity now
+- 🌱 Currently learning NodeJS now
-- 📫 How to reach me: https://www.linkedin.com/in/syed-owais-ahmed-742734178/
+- 📫 How to reach me: https://www.linkedin.com/in/syed-owais-ahmed/

 <!---
 SyedOwaisAhmed222/SyedOwaisAhmed222 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.